If science and technology are to develop, the world needs innovative minds to keep dreaming and creating.

 A trip to this museum is a must for little scientists, but it's also great for any curious child.
 Similar to the Cradle of Aviation, the Science Museum offers special programs for Boy and Girl Scouts.
 For aspiring artists, it also has a weekly drawing class for kids ages 6-9.
 If you're an artist yourself, consider an adult class here.

-This recently relocated museum is full of interactive science exhibits for children of all ages.
+Recently relocated back to Riverhead, this museum is full of interactive science exhibits for children of all ages.
 It offers programs for Boy and Girl Scouts, as well as science events on Saturdays throughout the year.
 Its summer camps focus on robotics and STEM.

 Park Shore Day Camp offers a state-of-the-art science center and more.